commown/commown-odoo-addons/README.rst

 ================================

-This module completes the `account_invoice_merge_auto` module by paying the invoices automatically once all invoice merge candidates have been handled, have they finally been merged or not.
+This module completes the `account_invoice_merge_auto` module by paying the customer invoices automatically once all invoice merge candidates have been handled, have they finally been merged or not.

-It uses the `queue_job_suscribe` module so that payments are performed in their own database transaction: if one payment crashes for any reason, the others are not affected and an administrator can be notified (see Configuration below).
+It uses the `queue_job_subscribe` module so that payments are performed in their own database transaction: if one payment crashes for any reason, the others are not affected and an administrator can be notified (see Configuration below).